 The good: Exposing the idol(s)

-The premise for speaking so bluntly was the belief (false, I believe, but I’ll come to that in a bit…) that 'making it' is the only good outcome of a music degree.
+The premise for speaking so bluntly was the students' belief (supposedly) that 'making it' is the only good outcome of a music degree.
 Now, if you do think like that, then statistically, unless you are one of the (very) lucky (very) few, you will indeed be disappointed.
 This church minister's aim was to forewarn so as to forearm.
 It was to protect the music student from a future disillusionment and the potential crisis that may follow.

 To dig a bit deeper, therefore, we can see that it was to uncover a potential hidden idol - whether career success, fame or riches - and hopefully expose how precarious, even hazardous, it is to place our identity in such an idol.
 Because if we do, and then we don’t hit the heights that we’d imagined, the crisis that follows will probably be a serious identity crisis.